TritonDataCenter/smartos-live/README.md

 ## Integration

-When thinking about integrating, the following are questions that you or your approver should be asking yourself:
+When thinking about integrating, the following are questions that you or your approver should be asking:

 * Have I tested this in all the ways I can think of?
 Might this impact standalone SmartOS or Triton in some way?